 Taking the time to research home exercise equipment is important.
-A solid program of resistance exercises, especially when paired with cardio, can be extremely beneficial to your balance and independence!
+A solid program of resistance exercises, especially when paired with cardio, can be extremely beneficial to your health and independence!

 A well rounded home exercise program for seniors is possible.